 I also proceeded to raise my eyes and see, and here was a certain man clothed in linen, with his hips girded with gold of Uphaz.
 And his body was like chrysolite, and his face like the appearance of lightning, and his eyes like fiery torches, and his arms and the place of his feet were like the sight of burnished copper, and the sound of his words was like the sound of a crowd.
 And I saw, I Daniel by myself, the appearance; but as for the men that happened to be with me, they did not see the appearance.
 However, there was a great trembling that fell upon them, so that they went running away in hiding themselves.
 And I—I was left remaining by myself, so that I saw this great appearance.
 And there was left remaining in me no power, and my own dignity became changed upon me to ruination, and I retained no power.
 And I began hearing the sound of his words; and while I was hearing the sound of his words, I myself also happened to be fast asleep upon my face, with my face to the earth.

-Prior to this great appearance, Daniel had a similar encounter with the angel Gabriel, which also left the prophet in a trembling, lifeless heap on the ground.
+Before this great appearance, Daniel had a similar encounter with the angel Gabriel, which also left the prophet in a trembling, lifeless heap on the ground.
 But apparently, the second appearance was even more overwhelming than the first.

 It is important to note at this point that messengers of God, angels, do not typically manifest themselves to earthlings in this manner.
 Since the time Adam and Eve were evicted from Eden angels have occasionally made themselves visible to humans in various ways.
 For example, on that sad occasion when our original parents were escorted out of paradise, Jehovah posted a visible angel at the entrance to Eden with a perpetually revolving, flaming sword – no doubt a terrifying sight for any man who might have been tempted to sneak into the Garden to steal fruit from the Tree of Life.